 Jessica Main is an associate professor at the Department of Asian Studies, University of British Columbia.
 She began work at UBC in 2009 as the Tung Lin Kok Yuen Canada Foundation Chair and Director of UBC’s Buddhism and Contemporary Society Program.
-Since 2014, the program was renamed The Robert H.N.
-Ho Family Foundation Program in Buddhism and Contemporary Society, and both the chair and program are part of a network of academic institutions and scholars around the world supported by the The Robert H. N. Ho Family Foundation 何鴻毅家族基金.
+In 2014, the program was renamed The Robert H.N.
+Ho Family Foundation Program in Buddhism and Contemporary Society, and both the chair and program form part of a network of academic institutions and scholars around the world supported by The Robert H. N. Ho Family Foundation 何鴻毅家族基金.
 She wrote her PhD dissertation (McGill 2012) on the topic of descent-based discrimination, human rights, and Jōdo Shinshū Buddhism in Japan, looking especially at the problem of caste-based discrimination in Pure Land Buddhism against the burakumin.
 She is currently working on a manuscript on this topic entitled, No Hatred in the Pure Land: Burakumin Activism and the Shin Buddhist Response in Interwar Japan (forthcoming, Pure Land Buddhist Studies Series, University of Hawai’i Press).
 She is a member of the steering committee for the International Association of Shin Buddhist Studies (IASBS).
 Her broader research interests include modern Buddhist ethics, social action, and institutional life in East and Southeast Asia, particularly in the areas of sectarian social policy, chaplaincy, physical culture, and professional or role-based ethics.

 - Buddhism, Ethics, and Human Rights

 - Buddhists and Buddhist Institutions Active in Modern Society: Social Welfare, Healthcare and Healing, Rehabilitation, Incarceration and Corrections